Bonney96/the-bonney-lab/content/Projects/EpiBench/epibench-introduction.md

 ![EpiBench Visualization Example](https://via.placeholder.com/800x400?text=EpiBench+Visualization+Example)

 *Note: This is a living document that will evolve as EpiBench develops further.
-Last updated: {{date}}*
+Last updated: 2023-06-15*

 ## The Epigenetic Challenge